Mohammed Said Hersi Morgan: Somali Civil War

+Post-1991

 On 8 January 1993 Morgan was one of the signatories of agreement reached at the UN-sponsored Informal Preparatory Meeting on National Reconciliation, and the March 1993 Conference on National Reconciliation in Somalia, both in Addis Ababa, Ethiopia.
 However, fighting continued in the country unabated.

 In December 1993, Morgan's troops captured Kismayo, and awaited the departure of Belgian UN peacekeepers who were stationed there.
 His troops had taken advantage of the UN's preoccupation with Mohamed Farah Aidid and had rearmed and regrouped.

+In the late 1990s, Morgan began receiving Ethiopian military backing.
+Flights of weaponry were dispatched from Ethiopia to his forces.

 Transitional National Government

+The United Nations observed that Ethiopia had provided Morgan with arms and logistical support during his 2001 attempt to capture Kismayo.
+The Transitional National Government (TNG) publicly accused Morgan of relying on Ethiopian support to seize Kismayo from TNG allied forces.
+Morgan was a member of the Ethiopian backed Somalia Reconciliation and Restoration Council (SRRC), which opposed the TNG.

+Morgan made several attempts to capture Kismayo in the early 2000s.
+The BBC reported that had backing from the Ethiopians and was "...only major militia leader to refuse to participate in the peace process."

 Morgan was present at the conclusion of the peace talks in Kenya (2002–2004) in which a transitional Somali Transitional National Government (later to become the Transitional Federal Government) was formed.
 This conclusion, however, was put to risk in September 2004 by the withdrawal of Morgan, who prepared his forces to attack Kismayo, controlled by the JVA which had ousted him in 1999.

 According to Amnesty International "his presence at the peace talks, more than any of the other warlords, had highlighted the significance of the issue of impunity and its effect on human rights in the future."

 In May 2005 Morgan left Nairobi to pay a short visit with his militia in Mogadishu and talked to representatives of the USC.
-The battle between the militia and the Islamic Courts Union for the control of the capital would start in February 2006.
-Members of this same USC were victims of atrocities by Morgan's troops in 1992.
-In that year the SNF retook, with the assistance of the Kenyan military (in violation of a United Nations Security Council arms embargo), the Gedo region.
-In October 1992, the SNF captured the town of Bardera, committing atrocities against civilians who were thought to have supported the USC (solely on the basis of their clan identity) and greatly disrupting relief efforts.

-In 1991, when Morgan was the Minister of Defence in the Barre government, there were still 54,000 soldiers under his command.
-Fourteen years later, only 1,000 of them remained.